1. Home

 5. Once your solar energy system receives permission to operate, you can activate your system and begin generating electricity.

-Common reasons that PTO for your solar energy system might be rejected include:
+Common reasons PTO for a solar energy system might be rejected include:

-1. The inspector needs to clear the work order by calling the utility to confirm the inspection was passed.
+1. The inspector needs to call the utility to confirm the inspection was passed.

 2. The customer’s utility company account has issues or has a hold.